mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_8/Dem8.md

 # Demonstration 8
-Complete the following demonstration in RStudio.
+Complete the following demonstration of a random forest analysis in RStudio.
+Random forest is a powerful machine learning algorithm for classification and identification of predictive features or biomarkers (e.g., mcirobial taxa).
+It operates by constructing a multitude of decission trees (i.e., forests) at training time and predicting the class as the majority vote of the individual trees.

 # Machine learning approaches for microbiome analysis
 ```r